 On January 31, 2020 the Rapporteur for the EP's Committee of Legal Affairs (EP JURI) Jozsef Szajer (European People's Party, Hungary) submitted a draft report proposing 11 amendments to the Comitology Proposal from 2014.
 The amendments are mostly aimed to inform the EP and the public of the risk management process, as well as the rationale for specific votes taken by the MS. Five other EP Committees adopted opinions on the file, which will feed into the final report of the JURI Committee.
 These Committees are: the Committee on International Trade (INTA), the Committee on Agriculture and Rural Development (AGRI), the Committee on Industry, Research and Energy (ITRE), the Committee on Environment, Health and Food Safety (ENVI), and the Committee on Constitutional Affairs (AFCO).
-A European Parliament Plenary vote took place on December 16, 2020 but at the time of writing, no results are known.
+A European Parliament Plenary vote took place on December 16, 2020.
+The work in the Council is still at a standstill.
+Industry stakeholders and Post analysis anticipate the majority of MS will not take up reform as a legislative priority.